meariba123/ADRs/week2.md

 **Status:** Accepted

 **Context:**
 I needed to choose an architectural style for the Customer Management System (CMS).
-Options included Monolithic, Microservices, and Layered Architecture.
-The CMS will manage user roles, problem reports, and notifications, so structure and maintainability are important.
+The system manages different user roles, problem reports, and notifications.
+It was important that the system was easy to maintain and could be expanded in the future.

+The following options were considered:

+- Monolithic architecture
+- Microservices architecture
+- Layered architecture

 **Decision:**
-I chose the **Layered Architecture** approach because it clearly separates responsibilities into layers (UI, business logic, and data access).
+A layered architecture was chosen.
+This separates the system into three main parts: the user interface, the application logic, and the data access layer.

+**Reason for the Decision:**
+The layered approach makes the system easier to understand, maintain, and test.
+Compared to microservices, it avoids extra complexity that is not needed for a system of this size.
+While a simple monolithic structure could work, using layers gives clearer separation of responsibilities within the application.

+**Consequences:**
+Benefits:
-This supports future scalability and makes debugging easier.
+- Easier maintenance and debugging

-**Pros:**
-- Easier maintenance and unit testing
+- Supports unit testing by keeping responsibilities separate
-- Supports future scalability and modular design
-- Can introduce slight overhead for smaller systems
+- Allows the system to grow without major restructuring

+Drawbacks:
+- Adds a small amount of overhead due to the use of layers
-- Requires careful coordination between layers
+- Requires care to keep layers properly separated

 ---